Equality

 Our commitment

-As a membership-driven organisation, our mission is to ignite transformative conversations, provide inspiration, and offer the tools, insights and connections that empower our members to make intentional changes in the areas they care about.
+Our work as a membership-driven organisation aims to ignite transformative conversations, provide inspiration, and offer the tools, insights and connections that support our members in making intentional changes in the areas they care about.
 These changes, both internally within their own spheres and externally in the broader society, will contribute to addressing systemic inequalities and building a more equitable world.
-Our impact is indirect, multiplying through the actions of our members.

 The Equality Framework